Srilatha-Merapally/Python-Fundamentals-Project/README.md

 ## Future Plans

-The project will continue to evolve with a focus on advanced topics, additional libraries, and practical applications.
-Contributions and feedback are welcome!
+The project will continue to evolve with a focus on advanced topics, additional libraries, and practical applications.feedback are welcome!

-Feel free to explore the codebase and provide suggestions for improvement.
-Happy coding!